Whatever Happened To The Most Memorable Say Yes To The Dress Couples?

 Every little Cheetah Girl's dream

-From the beginning, she knew she wanted a Hayley Paige dress but didn't know what style gown she wanted.
+Former Disney star Sabrina Bryan is known for her part in Disney Channel's "The Cheetah Girls."
+But in her Season 17 "SYTTD" episode, Bryan was looking to be more of a princess than a pop star.
+From the beginning, she knew she wanted a Hayley Paige dress but didn't know what style of gown to opt for.
 "I'm coming to Kleinfeld with a very specific knowledge of my designer," she said.
 "I just don't know what my silhouette is."
 Eventually, Hayley Paige built a custom look, and Bryan went away with both a ballgown and a second fitted dress.

 After Bryan's October 2018 wedding, she was busy giving a voice to newlyweds everywhere.
 In an interview with KTLA 5 Morning News, she pointed out that, while there's so much advice out there for couples planning weddings and those expecting babies, there's not much to help enrich married life before kids.
 So, she worked on a blog and podcast to give advice about enjoying being a newlywed.
-"Eventually we will have kids and that will be another amazing journey," she shared, "but I'm really excited to see what being just a newlywed means."
-Since then, she and her husband have had two kids.
+"Eventually we will have kids and that will be another amazing journey," Bryan shared, "but I'm really excited to see what being just a newlywed means."
+Since then, she and her husband have indeed had two kids.

 Sutton Foster headed back to Broadway

-When, in Season 12, actress Sutton Foster went searching for a gown at Kleinfeld, her bridal consultant Lisa recognized early on that this bride would need something different.
-When the bride-to-be tried on a $6,800 Pnina Tornai gown, she loved it instantly, telling Lisa and Randy, "I've never worn anything like this."
+When, in Season 12, actor Sutton Foster went searching for a gown at Kleinfeld, her bridal consultant Lisa recognized early on that this bride would need something different.
+When the bride-to-be tried on a $6,800 Pnina Tornai gown, she loved it instantly, excitedly telling Lisa and Randy, "I've never worn anything like this."
 Since her "Say Yes to the Dress" episode aired, Sutton made some big changes.
-Soon after her wedding, Sutton took a break from performing on Broadway and took the starring role in TVLand's "Younger— and the series was a hit.
-In the years since, her acting career has stayed strong.
-In June 2019, she posted a picture at an event for Season 6 of "Younger," saying, "I really am the luckiest."
-In March 2019, Foster announced her return to Broadway, starring opposite Hugh Jackman in "The Music Man."
+Soon after her wedding, Sutton took a break from performing on Broadway and took the starring role in TVLand's "Younger" and the series was a hit.
+In the years since, her acting career has remained strong.

+In June 2019, she posted a picture on Instagram at an event for Season 6 of "Younger," saying, "I really am the luckiest."
+In March 2019, Sutton announced her return to Broadway, starring opposite Hugh Jackman in "The Music Man."
+Sutton's marriage continued humming happily along when she and her husband, Ted Griffin, adopted their daughter, Emily Dale, in 2019.

 The caped bride filed for divorce

 In Season 15, bride Jasmine Solaperto went into Kleinfeld (with her fiancé, Brian Sullivan) knowing she wanted a sexy and unique dress.
-Sullivan told consultant Lisa, "Dude, there's no budget.
+As Sullivan told consultant Lisa, "Dude, there's no budget.
 We brought the Amex."
 So, of course, it was an appointment to remember.
 The bride-to-be ended up with a sexy romper with detachable skirt, plus a $5,000 dramatic cape.
 Five weeks later, in November 2016, the couple wed at the Grand Canyon.

 However, the marriage was short-lived.
 In February 2018, Solaperto announced in a YouTube video that she and Sullivan were filing for divorce.
 In the video, Solaperto explained, "I fell into a health coaching program which literally like changed my f**king life."
 Apparently, this coaching helped her realize that her marriage wasn't working.
 She said, "Looking back, in retrospect, I know that there were so many red flags and I just ignored them."

 These days, Solaperto seems to be healing.
 In one Instagram post from June 2019, she said, "When I remove the emotions and stories AND show the f**k up for myself in the way I know I desire to, ABUNDANCE becomes my new normal."